vamsi1670/spring-petclinic/readme.md

 ./mvnw spring-boot:run
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
+## In case you find a bug/suggested improvement for Spring Petclinic {updated in git1 directory}
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues

 ## Database configuration

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which
 gets populated at startup with data.
 A similar setup is provided for MySql in case a persistent database configuration is needed.